Localization and splitting of a quantum droplet with a potential defect: Droplet dynamics

 \section{Droplet dynamics}

-The analysis of the existence and stability properties of static droplet configurations under the influence of repulsive or attractive central potential well paves the way to probe specific dynamical features of the original harmonically trapped droplet.
-This investigation is certainly relevant for guiding possible experimental endeavors aiming to explore the effect of the potential well on the droplet distributions.
-For instance, according to the above-discussed phenomenology it is possible to utilize the repulsive barrier to observe droplet fragmentation or the attractive potential to excite internal modes of the droplet.
+The analysis of the existence and stability properties of static droplet configurations under the influence of a central potential barrier or well paves the way to probe specific dynamical features of the original harmonically trapped droplet.
+This investigation is certainly relevant for guiding possible experimental endeavors aiming to explore the effect of the potential defect on the droplet distributions.
+For instance, according to the above-discussed phenomenology it is possible to utilize the potential barrier to observe droplet fragmentation or the potential well to excite internal modes of the droplet.
 Also, the BdG excitation spectrum can be used to identify the nature of the dynamically excited modes.
-Below, we showcase such dynamical traits with the aid of a quench of the potential well on the initial harmonically trapped droplet distribution.
+Below, we showcase such dynamical traits with the aid of a quench of the potential defect on the initial harmonically trapped droplet distribution.